2021 FIFA Futsal World Cup: Marketing

 The Emblem was launched on 17 January 2020 at the MO Museum in Vilnius.

-The emblem highlights two of Lithuania's proudest features: its natural resources and technological expertise.
-The base of the emblem represents the country's lush, green landscape, decorated with oak leaves.
+The emblem highlights two of Lithuania's features: its natural resources and technological expertise.
+The base of the emblem represents the country's landscape, decorated with oak leaves.
 A symbol of strength, the native oak has been venerated in Lithuania for centuries.
 Following the lines of the FIFA Futsal World Cup Trophy, oaks give way to farmland and meadows in the colours of the Lithuanian flag.
 The prominence given to the landscape highlights Lithuania's commitment to the preservation of its natural heritage.

 The top half of the emblem is inspired by Lithuania's modern technological industries.
 Lasers shoot skywards towards a stylised futsal pitch as a reminder of the country's accomplishments in the science and high-tech industries.

 On 21 September 2020, Ivartito, a stork (which is the national bird of Lithuania since 1973), was unveiled as the official mascot.